1. Add / remove effects

-You can click “add” in the middle of the window to open the effects menu.
-Double-click on the desired effect or drag the guitar effect to anywhere on the signal path to add.
-Place the mouse cursor over the effect and click “x” to remove effect.
+You can click “Add” in the middle of the window to open the effects menu.
+Double-click on the desired effect or drag the guitar effect anywhere on the signal path to add.
+Place the mouse cursor over the effect and click “x” to remove the effect.

 If you want to change the sequence of the signal path, just drag and drop any effect to the place you want.
 When in dual path mode, dragging the item to the middle of 2 paths lets you drop it into the “middle FX”, in case you want to run the same setting in both paths in the FX loop position.

 You can click on single/dual to set up a single or dual signal path, if you run a dual signal path routing, it will automatically add a splitter and a mixer in the front and back of the amps.
 You can select each path’s volume/pan/delay in the mixer, and how the signal is split in the splitter.
-Please notice that if you want to add delay in mixer, please pan the 2 path to L and R in case of phasing issues in your overall sound.
+Please notice that if you want to add delay in the mixer, please pan the 2 paths to L and R in case of phasing issues in your overall sound.

 When you want to make a whole new preset, just click Clear and you’ll have a clean signal path with only a noise gate and an amp.
 You can also click undo/redo when editing signal path routing.